 9.4.2.18 Channel Switch Announcement element

-The Channel Switch Announcement element is used by an AP, IBSS STA, mesh STA, or PCP to advertise when it is changing to a new channel and the channel number of the new channel.
+The Channel Switch Announcement element is used by a non-DMG AP, non-DMG IBSS STA, or mesh STA to advertise when it is changing to a new channel and the channel number of the new channel.

 Page 1009 L34

 The Channel Switch Mode field indicates any restrictions on transmission until a channel switch.
-An AP or IBSS STA sets the Channel Switch Mode field to either 0 or 1 on transmission.
+A non-DMG AP or non-DMG IBSS STA sets the Channel Switch Mode field to either 0 or 1 on transmission.
 In an MBSS, the Channel Switch Mode field is reserved.
 See 11.8.9 (Channel Switch Announcement element operation).

 9.4.2.52 Extended Channel Switch Announcement element

-The Extended Channel Switch Announcement element is used by an AP, IBSS STA, or mesh STA to advertise when the BSS is changing to a new channel or a new channel in a new operating class.
+The Extended Channel Switch Announcement element is used by an AP, PCP, IBSS STA, or mesh STA to advertise when the BSS is changing to a new channel or a new channel in a new operating class.

 Page 1168 L45

 The Channel Switch Mode field indicates any restrictions on transmission until a channel switch.
-An AP or
+An AP, PCP, or

 an IBSS STA sets the Channel Switch Mode field to either 0 or 1 on transmission as specified in 11.8.8.2